-Example: An output contains the number of companies in a region (n=27) and the number of all companies in this region with a maximum income of $\notin 1$ m. (n=26).
-Because these numbers differ by only one, it can be concluded that there is exactly one company in this region with an income of more than $\notin 1$ m.
+Example: An output contains the number of companies in a region (n=27) and the number of all companies in this region with a maximum income of $\notin 1 \text{ m}$ . (n=26).
+Because these numbers differ by only one, it can be concluded that there is exactly one company in this region with an income of more than $\notin 1 \text{ m}$ .

 If analyses for subgroups are conducted then the results for all subgroups in the population have to be stated.
 Results for subgroups that are of no interest for the analysis can be summarised.
+Missing cases should also be stated separately to avoid difference problems in future analyses.